lennysh/create-openshift-isos/README.md

 Ansible Role: Create OpenShift ISOs
 =========

-A role for creating OpenShift (OCP or OKD) ISO's for a Single Node or Cluster Deployment
+A role for creating OpenShift (OCP or OKD) bare metal ISO's for a Single Node or Cluster Deployment

 Testing Progress
 --------------